yh4699-wq/TTO-Deblur-SR/README.md

 - test-time optimization for deblurring
 - test-time optimization for super-resolution
 - adaptive reconstruction objectives
-- structure-aware restoration constraints
+- structure aware restoration constraints
-- image-specific optimization at inference time
+- image specific optimization at inference time

 Full technical details will be provided in the paper.